okaidigital/Okai.Ofx/README.md

 `Okai.OFX` library can be integrated into a larger project to process OFX files, as shown in the example below.

 #### Simple Integration Example

-#### File Receipt

-Assuming you have an OFX file content in string format (ofxString), here's how you can utilize the Okai.OFX library to process it.
+Assuming you have an OFX file content in string format (`ofxString`), here's how you can utilize the Okai.OFX library to process it.

 ```csharp
 using Okai.OFX; // Import the Okai.OFX namespace